hobbit-project/hobbit-project.github.io/pages/docs/quick_guide.md

 docker-compose up -d
 ```

-1. Initialize the Virtuoso storage:
+1. Initialize the Virtuoso storage (this needs to be done only when the platform is started for the first time):
 ```
 ./run-storage-init.sh
 ```